 Onsala Space Observatory is engaged in several projects to develop radio astronomical facilties for the future.

-ALMA (Atacama Large Millimeter/submillimeter Array) is a large international project to build an array of 66 antennas for submillimetre wavelengths, most of them with 12 m diameter, at 5000 m altitude in the Atacama desert in the Chilean Andes.
-Construction started in 2003 and will be completed in 2013.
+ALMA (Atacama Large Millimeter/submillimeter Array) is a large international project to build and operated an array of 66 antennas for submillimetre wavelengths, most of them with 12 m diameter, at 5000 m altitude in the Atacama desert in the Chilean Andes.
+Construction started in 2003.
+ALMA was inaugurated in March 2013.

 (More ALMA web sites can be found on the Links page.)